felipedaf/NestTemplate/README.md

 ## Description

-[Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.
+[Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.<br/>
+The whole API configuration is inside **/envs** folder.
+It is where all environment variables are.

 ## Installation